 The demand for Li-ion batteries (LIB) is growing due to the increase in eco-friendly vehicles, leading to an increase in spent batteries.
 LIBs contain toxic substances that can cause environmental pollution if not properly disposed.
 To address this, recovery of these ions is being explored as a new resource, but traditional recovery methods are expensive.
 Our group is focused on developing 2D material-based membranes with high ion selectivity to reduce energy demand and make recovery more efficient.
 This will be achieved through modification of channel size and functional groups.

-Carbon nanotubes for Li batteries and energy applications
+Carbon nanotubes for energy device applications

 2D materials with structure control have various potential applications in the thin film industry, beyond just membrane technology.
 Their properties, including electrical conductivity, mechanical strength, light absorption, and thermal conductivity, can be customized by adjusting their atomic structure and composition.
 Carbon-based structured 2D materials, for instance, have high conductivity and can be utilized as energy storage electrodes in batteries and supercapacitors.
 They can also be used to produce high-value added thin films such as electromagnetic wave shields and heat-conducting films.
 On the other hand, semiconductor and inorganic porous 2D materials with insulating properties are suitable for applications like photo-reactive membrane reactors, low-k thin films, and drug delivery.